Customer retention, or customer loyalty, is one of the most important aspects of sustainable success. But it's often overlooked.

 “Customer satisfaction is worthless.
 Customer loyalty is priceless.” – Jeffrey Gitomer

-Having more customers is, generally speaking, better than having less.
-More customers mean more sales, and more sales mean more profit.
-Customer acquisition plays a big part in making that happen, but there’s another type of customer you can never forget to show a little love to: your current ones.
+Having more customers is better than having less.
+More customers mean more sales.
+And more sales mean more profit.
+Customer acquisition plays a big part in making that happen, but there's another type of customer to which you can never forget to show a little love: your current ones.

 "The stats," as we'll call them, show that it costs more to obtain a new customer than to retain an existing one.
 According to OutboundEngine:

-The takeaway is pretty straightforward: while creating new leads is crucial for growth, keeping your current customers happy is equally important.
-Therefore, your marketing plan should include a dedicated focus on retaining customers and giving them an enjoyable experience with your product or service.
+The takeaway is pretty straightforward.
+While creating new leads is crucial for growth, keeping your current customers happy is equally important.
+Your marketing plan should include a dedicated focus on retaining customers and giving them an enjoyable experience with your product or service.
 The more they enjoy the experience, the more likely they will remain loyal customers.

 “Get closer than ever to your customers.
 So close that you tell them what they need before they realize it themselves.” – Steve Jobs